Last Updated on May 23, 2022

 Clancy’s Cheese Flavored Tortilla Chips and Clancy’s Ranch Flavored Tortilla Chips are both Regular Buys.
 That means you can find them in stores every day.
 At the time of this post, they both come in 11-ounce bags for $1.19, or about 10.8 cents an ounce.
 For comparison, a 9 1/2-ounce bag of Doritos costs us $3.29, or 34.6 cents an ounce.
 Doritos are over 3 times as expensive as the Aldi version, unless perhaps you buy the Doritos in a larger bag at a slightly lower cost per ounce.

 Nutritionally, Clancy’s chips are pretty similar to Doritos, with similar amounts of calories, sodium, fat, carbs, and ingredients.
+One big difference, though?
+Clancy’s chips do not contain monosodium glutamate (MSG), which is found in Doritos.

 We subjected both the Nacho Cheese and the Cool Ranch Aldi-ritos (as like to call them) to a side-by side taste test with their brand name counterparts.